getsentry/sentry-ruby/.github/ISSUE_TEMPLATE/02-improvement.md

 ---
-name: Feature Request
+name: 💡 Improvement
-about: Propose a new feature of the Ruby SDK
+about: Propose an improvement for existing functionality of the SDK
-title: ''
-labels: enhancement
-assignees:
+type: Improvement
 ---

 **Describe the idea**